mocaccinoOS/website/content/en/docs/Micro/service-management.md

 `yip` will make sure and keep sshd configured.

 There are two stages currently supported: `reconcile` and `boot`.
 The `boot` `yip` stage is run at start, during runit initialization, while the `reconcile` is called periodically.
+You can also run `yip-reconcile` to trigger the execution manually.

 For more information about yip, [check here](https://github.com/mudler/yip).
 To see a sample `/etc/yip.d` control-repo [check here](https://github.com/mocaccinoOS/yipcontrol-sample).